 Household Wealth and Wealth Distribution, Australia, 2009-10 (cat. no. 6554.0)

 Housing Occupancy and Costs, 2009 (cat. no. 4130.0)

 Survey of Employment Arrangements, Retirement and Superannuation (SEARS): User Guide

 SEARS collects detailed information about the diversity of employment arrangements in Australia, as well as the characteristics of retirement and the superannuation coverage of individuals.
 Data can be cross-classified by a number of demographic and labour force characteristics, including age.
-The survey was most recently conducted in 2007.

 Employment Arrangements, Retirement and Superannuation, Australia, Apr to Jul 2007 (cat. no. 6361.0)